OSRHE Program Code: 139

-The purpose of the M.Ed. in Science Education program is to enable K-12 teachers to become highly qualified teachers of science.
+The M.Ed. in Science Education program enables K-12 teachers to become highly qualified teachers of science.
 The program requirements meet the needs of teachers who hold bachelor degrees in secondary science education, a science discipline, mathematics, elementary education, early childhood education, or special education and teachers who hold alternative certification.
-The program consists of 15 hours of Professional Education Core, 15 hours of Science Content Core, and 6 hours of Capstone.
 The Master of Education in Science Education is administered through the College of Science and Health Professions and is offered completely online.

-- Have an earned grade point average of at least 3.0 based on a 4.0 system for the last 60 hours of coursework attempted at either the undergraduate or graduate level; or attained a scale score of 383 or more on the Miller Analogies Text; or attained a score of 288 (verbal plus quantitative) or more on the Graduate Record Examination.
+- Earned grade point average of at least 3.0 based on a 4.0 system for the last 60 hours of coursework attempted at either the undergraduate or graduate level; or attained a scale score of 383 or more on the Miller Analogies Text; or attained a score of 288 (verbal plus quantitative) or more on the Graduate Record Examination.

 - Submit an application form that includes an essay addressing the individual's teaching philosophy, personal goals, and career goals.

 - File a Degree Plan and sign a Statement of Understanding for this program.

 Admission decisions are based upon the evaluation of all application materials submitted by the individual.

 Advisement.
 The Graduate College assigns students an advisor upon admission to graduate studies.
 It is the candidate's responsibility to make an appointment with the advisor prior to enrollment to discuss policies and procedures relevant to the degree program.
 Conferring with the student, the advisor develops the plan of study, assists in the selection of classes, and counsels the student.

 Retention and Graduation.
 Candidates for the Master of Education in Science Education degree must satisfy the following requirements:

 - Continue to meet the Graduate College's retention standards.
 See the Academic Information page for more information.